 (2) The court shall not order any change of residence under this section unless the court specifically finds that a change of residence is necessary;

 (3) The court may order emergency services only for fourteen days.
-The department may petition the court for a renewal of the order for a fourteen-day period upon a showing that continuation of the order is necessary to remove the emergency.
+The county department or its designee may petition the court for a renewal of the order for a fourteen-day period upon a showing that continuation of the order is necessary to remove the emergency.

-(4) In its order the court shall authorize the director of the department or his designee to give consent for the person for the approved emergency services until the expiration of the order;
+(4) In its order the court shall authorize the director of the county department , the director's designee, or a representative of the department's designee to give consent for the person for the approved emergency services until the expiration of the order;

-(F) If the department determines that the adult continues to need protective services after the order provided for in division (D) of this section has expired, the department may petition the court for an order to continue protective services, pursuant to section 5101.65 of the Revised Code.
-After the filing of the petition, the department may continue to provide protective services pending a hearing by the court.
+(F) If the county department or its designee determines that the adult continues to need protective services after the order provided for in division (D) of this section has expired, the county department or its designee may petition the court for an order to continue protective services, pursuant to section 5101.65 of the Revised Code.
+After the filing of the petition, the county department or its designee may continue to provide protective services pending a hearing by the court.